 Preferential Seating: student is entitled to sit in an area of the classroom closest to where the teacher presents class material or in a location where he or she is most likely to stay focused on the material that is being taught.

 A student with a disability may be eligible to take the College Board and ACT tests with special accommodations.
-To be granted extended time on the PSAT given in October of freshman, sophomore, and junior year, students must begin the application process by August 10th of that year.
+To be granted extended time on the PSAT given in October of freshman, sophomore, and junior year, students must begin the application process by August 10th of that year; a consent form for release of information is required.

 For ACT, the application process to submit for accommodations requires the student to be registered for a specific test date.
 After you register for the test at www.act.org, please forward the confirmation email to the upper school learning specialist along with your child’s ACT ID# and the consent form.
 Please allow approximately two weeks for the request for accommodation to be completed.
 Following that, it may take up to four weeks for a decision from ACT.
 Our College Counseling Department recommends that students take the ACT during the spring semester of junior year.